Key statistics relating to the diversity profile of our students at key stages in the student life cycle for 2017-18.

-Admissions (2018 entry): disabled applicants continue to have a greater chance of being admitted to York St John University than non-disabled applicants or applicants who have not identified as disabled.
+Admissions (2018 entry): disabled applicants continue to be more likely to start a course at York St John University than non-disabled applicants or applicants who have not identified as disabled.

-Degree attainment: Disabled students continue to be less likely to get a first or 2:1 compared to non-disabled students (63.9% and 70.0% resp.)
+Degree attainment: Disabled students continue to be less likely to get a first or 2:1 compared to non-disabled students (64.5% and 71.2% resp.).

-Graduate destinations: The difference in employment outcomes between disabled and non-disabled graduates has increased, with more non-disabled students getting into employment or further study.
+Graduate destinations: The difference in employment outcomes between disabled and non-disabled graduates has reduced, proportionally more non-disabled students get into employment or further study.